rlk12345/Hybrid-KG-LLM-Project/README.md

 - **Training**: A simple entrypoint for DPO fine-tuning on hybrid KG reasoning examples.
 - **Evaluation**: Scripts for link prediction and multi-hop QA on generated/test splits.

+## System Requirements

+**✅ Works on Standard Machines (Laptops/Desktops):**
+- Dataset preparation (all features)
+- Visualization and graph rendering
+- Evaluation scripts
+- Training with default GPT-2 model (~500MB RAM, CPU-only)

+**⚠️ Requires GPU or High-End Machine:**
+- Training with large models (Mistral-7B, LLaMA, etc.) - requires 16GB+ RAM or GPU
+- See "Training" section for details on using large models

+**Note:** The default configuration uses GPT-2, which works on any machine.
+Large models can be used by overriding the model name, but require appropriate hardware.

 ## High-level Architecture

 1. Data is prepared from raw KG triples and entity texts using `scripts/prepare_hybrid_dataset.py`.